Breaking the Chains: Understanding Coercive Control

 Legal Protection Against Coercive Control

-The legal landscape is evolving to recognize this devastating form of abuse.
+The legal landscape is evolving to recognise this devastating form of abuse.
 In Australia, different states have taken various approaches:

 These legal developments represent growing recognition of the serious harm caused by psychological abuse and control.